We are the Highland Reserve Forces’ and Cadets’ Association.

 Latest Bulletin

-Congratulations to the nine organisations in the Highland RFCA area who had their commitment to the Armed Forces recognised at the 2024 Defence Employer Recognition Scheme Gold Awards.
+Congratulations to the eighteen organisations in the Highland RFCA area who have been awarded 2025 Defence Employer Recognition Scheme Silver Awards. #SilverERS25

 Find out more